The Reason Japanese Mastery Method Gets You Conversational Fast

 Technique: Grammar via Pattern Recognition

-Memorizing (or rather, trying to memorize) rules is the most painful, least effective way of learning Japanese grammar.
+Being told is the least effective way of learning Japanese grammar.
 Why?
-Because you're forcing your brain to do something it's not very good at.
+Because you're forcing your brain to do something it's not very good at, which is to remember rules.
 The superior way to learn grammar is to leverage your brain's innate ability at spotting patterns.
+This is how and why we all learned our first languages naturally.

 Technique: Learning From Context

-Do you know the Japanese word ...?
-(Let's use the English letters ...to sound it out.
-And put the stress on the end: ....)
-So, what does the word mean?
-Well, if I just tell you the meaning, it'd be like being introduced to someone at a party.
+If I just tell you the meaning of a new word, it'd be like being introduced to someone at a party.
 In under a minute, as you walk away and move on to something else, you've already forgotten their name.
 But if I show you the word in context, a whole different part of your brain is activated.
 It's almost like solving a puzzle.
 Your brain immediately, automatically, tries to figure it out.
 Like this...

-The things we wear to correct our vision are called ochkee.
+The things we wear to correct our vision are called "megane".
 Not contact lenses, though.
-Only the kind made of wire frames that rest on your ears and nose, where the corrective lenses are in front of your eye...those are called ...
-My grandma wears .. for reading. ... don't have to be just for correcting your vision.
-You can wear dark ... to protect your eyes from UV rays.
+Only the kind made of wire frames that rest on your ears and nose, where the corrective lenses are in front of your eye...those are called "megane"...
+My grandma wears megane for reading.
+Megane, don't have to be just for correcting your vision.

 Interesting, isn't it?
-You know exactly what ochkee are, and yet I never actually told you the meaning.
+You know exactly what megane are, and yet I never actually told you the meaning.
 Your brain (quite easily) figured it out from context.
 That's the power of Contextual Learning.
 It activates the "puzzle solving" region of your brain, allowing you to learn quickly and deeply.
 And even though we've moved on in this discussion, you still remember our new word.
 Tell me: What are the two main things an optometrist sells?
-Contact lenses, and.......
+Contact lenses, and what?

 Technique: Novel Usage